Hi and welcome to Spiritual Sobriety.

 Meaning empty.

-Buddha used the image of the wagon wheel with its eight spokes as a symbol for these early teachings.
+Buddha used the image of a wagon wheel with its eight spokes as a symbol for these early teachings.

-He identified the empty axle hole in the center of the ox cart wagon wheel as the ka,
+He identified the empty axle hole at the center of the ox cart wagon as kha,

 And if the axle fits badly or oddly,